 The lack of human interactions between the characters and an alienating technology is the recurring theme that runs through the whole story.
 This fixed structure holds together different stories and characters; at a first glance, it may seem a little too chaotic.
-Solos wants to be an inquiry on what is the meaning of being human, and how the human essence can overcome huge social and technological changes.
+Solos wants to be an inquiry on the meaning of being human and how the human essence can overcome huge social and technological changes.

 Solos belongs to those current productions that deal with questions made even more urgent by the ongoing pandemic situation.
-In doing so, Weil and the other two authors Tori Sampsons and Stacy Osei-Kuffour, use frames and formulas that are typical of dramaturgy.
+In doing so, Weil and the other two authors, Tori Sampsons and Stacy Osei-Kuffour, use frames and formulas typical of dramaturgy.
 Isolation, at home or on a spaceship, becomes the starting point for the monologue.
 The physical space is rarefied, looking almost like a theatrical stage.
 As experienced during the lockdown, action is evoked by memories rather than put into action.

 Despite the deep and dramatic reflections, Solos has a subtle pop filigree.

 The coincidences between Peg and Major Tom, the light of the moon that illuminates Peg’s memories, regrets, and loneliness.
-It all fills the action in a crescendo that coincides precisely with Space Oddity, the episode’s closure.
+It fills the action in a crescendo that coincides precisely with Space Oddity, the episode’s closure.
 The message is clear: when Planet Earth becomes too blue, it is time to start looking for human contact.